2023 will be the year for tenants.

-While mid-term rent reviews have been less prevalent in recent years, in a post-COVID market, they may be able to secure their tenants on longer terms.
-That's because, in the current conditions, the same income, guaranteed for a longer period, is worth more to a landlord.
-And, indeed, most commercial leases with an option to renew will include a market rent review clause.
+While mid-term rent reviews have been less prevalent in recent years, they give landlords a chance to secure their tenants on longer terms.
+And in the current conditions, the same income, guaranteed for a longer period, is worth more to a landlord.

 It depends on your lease.